stbugyei/about_krave/README.md

 # about_krave
- A clone of krave website
+ A replica of krave website made with React.js (practicing routes) https://about-krave.netlify.com/
-https://about-krave.netlify.com/